 The metrics include Accuracy, which measures the proportion of all correct predictions in the total dataset; Precision, which evaluates the proportion of positive identifications that were actually correct; Recall (or Sensitivity), which measures the proportion of actual positives that were identified correctly; and the F1 Score, which provides the harmonic mean of precision and recall, giving a more holistic view of the model's performance.

-Figure 2 demonstrates how well LDA treats all three types of lung cancer. using somewhat higher accuracy rates than Pleomorphic (Spindle/Giant Cell) Carcinoma, Salivary Gland-type Lung Tumours and Primary Pulmonary Sarcomas may be easier to distinguish from benign nodules or other types of lung abnormalities using LDA.
+Figure 2 demonstrates how well LDA treats all three types of lung cancer, using somewhat higher accuracy rates than pleomorphic (spindle/giant cell) carcinoma, salivary gland-type lung tumors and primary pulmonary sarcomas may be easier to distinguish from benign nodules or other types of lung abnormalities using LDA.
 This finding is corroborated by the precision and recall rates, which show that the model is balanced in terms of false positives and false negatives for these two cancer types.
-Even though the accuracy, precision, and recall for Pleomorphic (Spindle/Giant Cell) Carcinoma are slightly lower but still within acceptable limits, the model can be used for clinical evaluations with confidence.
-The F1 scores for the three pathologies, which all hover around 90%, represent an acceptable compromise between precision and recall, bolstering the model's resilience.
-The performance assessments conclude by emphasising LDA's promise as a precise way of diagnosing and discriminating between different types of lung cancer.
+Even though the accuracy, precision, and recall for pleomorphic (spindle/giant cell) carcinoma are slightly lower but still within acceptable limits, the model can be used for clinical evaluations with confidence.
+The F1 scores for the three pathologies, which all hover around 90%, represent an acceptable compromise between precision and recall, bolstering the model’s resilience.
+The performance assessments conclude by emphasizing LDA’s promise as a precise way of diagnosing and discriminating between different types of lung cancer.
 Even if there is always room for improvement, the existing discoveries provide a solid foundation for future advances and therapeutic applications.

 4.2.
 Performance metrics of t-SNE